Pet Vaccinations in Newmarket and York Region

 However, please remember that these occurrences are extremely rare and they do not outweigh the overwhelming benefit to the vast majority of animals to be protected against certain diseases.

-At North Yonge Veterinary Hospital, we use the best, safest vaccines available today and the reality is that the rate of reaction to these vaccines is extremely small and usually very mild if they occur.
+At North Yonge Veterinary Hospital, we use safe vaccines available today and the reality is that the rate of reaction to these vaccines is extremely small and usually very mild if they occur.

-And our leading doctors are in tune with vaccinations and they administer the correct vaccines to ensure your pet is not at risk.
+Our veterinarians are in tune with current vaccinations and they administer the correct vaccines to ensure your pet is not at risk.

 Does My Pet Need to Be Vaccinated Every Year?

 The protection which is provided by a vaccine will generally decrease over a certain period of time.
-Periodic booster vaccines are required to ensure that your pet’s immune systems can thwart off infectious diseases of sorts.
+As a result, periodic booster vaccines are required to ensure that your pet’s immune systems can thwart off infectious diseases of sorts.

-We know that you are a pet owner, and we are here as experts who will educate and guide you on the importance and best practices there are with vaccinations.
+We are here as experts who will educate and guide you on the importance and best practices there are with vaccinations.

-Call us today to learn more about the very best in pet vaccinations and our exceptional veterinary health care services in Newmarket & York Region: 905.830.0437.
+Call us today to learn more about complete pet vaccinations and our veterinary health care services in Newmarket & York Region: 905.830.0437.

 Pet Vaccinations for York Region including Newmarket, Aurora, King City, Richmond Hill, Toronto and beyond…